jundalisay/spblist/content/en/material/principles/part-1/chapter-01.md

 In terms of creation, this layer is the first layer that precedes physical manifestation.
 Since it is above spacetime, it is beyond Einstein's rule that nothing can travel faster than light.
 Thus, time travel and teleportation to other multiverses is facilitated by this layer.

 We write aether with an "a" to differentiate it from the *ether* of science.
 This is similar to writing dialectics as "Socratic Dialectics" to set it apart from the corrupted dialetics of Marx.

+### Matter and Force are One as Idea

+In the 3 lowest layers of Material, Conversion, and Radiance, force particles are seperate from matter particles.

+But in the 2 highest layers, the Spatial and Athereal, the force and matter are interchangeable.
+In the highest layer, they are one and the same.

 <!-- Einstein claims that the Michelson and Morley experiment disproved the ether.
 In reality, it merely proved that the aether does not reside in the spacetime layer, but in its own layer as the aethereal layer. -->